Jump to section

 Aerial and terrestrial drones

 Aerial and terrestrial drones are the two primary drone types in operation today.
 Both types have similar operational histories, with some of the earliest aerial drones developed during the first World War, and some of the earliest models of terrestrial drones followed shortly thereafter.
 Beyond the obvious difference of either operating in the air or on the ground, aerial and terrestrial drones typically have different strengths, weaknesses, and uses.
 Aerial drones are generally faster, but often have a more limited payload than terrestrial drones while also typically requiring more space for takeoff and landing.
-Terrestrial drones, meanwhile, can more easily carry heavier payloads and often take up less space, usually at the cost of a lower operating speeds and a shorter operational range.
+They are also subject to different regulations, including FAA approval.
+Terrestrial drones, meanwhile, can more easily carry heavier payloads and often take up less space, usually at the cost of a lower operating speed and a shorter operational range.
+Depending on the size and operating speed, terrestrial drones may operate on sidewalks, in bike lanes, or in the road.
+Terrestrial drones that operate on sidewalks are often referred to as Personal Delivery Devices (PDDs) to distinguish them from other types.

 Delivery and logistics

-Drones come in three general levels of autonomy: remote-controlled, semi-autonomous, and fully autonomous.
+Drones may be remote-controlled, semi-autonomous, or fully autonomous.
 Remote-controlled drones are the most common and oldest drone type, ranging from remote-controlled toys to aerial photography and videography drones.
+Some PDDs currently in operation are entirely controlled by remote operators.
 Semi-autonomous drones are the second most common drone type, and operate with limited or ad hoc remote operator input, such as when an otherwise autonomous delivery drone encounters a scenario it doesn’t understand and signals an operator to manually resolve the situation.
-The final level of autonomy, full autonomy, arguably doesn’t yet exist or is in its infancy, much like the current state of AVs.
+In the case of PDDs, they may operate autonomously while on a sidewalk but a remote operator takes over when the PDD crosses an intersection.
+Fully autonomous drones arguably doesn’t yet exist or are in their infancy, much like the current state of AVs.
 However, once in operation, these drones would be able to function completely without ongoing human input.

-Drones can provide greater ease of access than conventional delivery and freight vehicles, and could potentially provide greater ease of access than conventional transportation vehicles as well if air taxis appear.
+Drones can operate in less congested spaces.
 Aerial drones can avoid traffic congestion entirely when making deliveries, allowing for faster deliveries while also avoiding contributing to street congestion.
-Terrestrial drones, meanwhile, are primarily designed to operate on sidewalks and footpaths, similarly allowing them to avoid street congestion.
+Terrestrial drones, meanwhile, are primarily designed to operate on sidewalks and footpaths, similarly allowing them to avoid street congestion, though several operate in traffic or in the bike lane.
 Similar principles could be applied to air taxi drones should they be developed.
-Additionally, aerial drones in particular can be used to quickly deliver packages and freight to both time-sensitive locations, such hospitals, and areas otherwise outside of conventional delivery range, such as rural communities or areas that have recently suffered a natural disaster.
+Additionally, aerial drones in particular can be used to quickly deliver time-sensitive packages and freight to hospitals, and areas otherwise outside of conventional delivery range, such as rural communities or areas that have recently suffered a natural disaster.

 Drones are much less expensive for operators compared to conventional freight and delivery services.
 Most drone designs are electric-powered, allowing operators to save on fuel costs, and as automation increases, personnel needs will correspondingly decrease.
 While courier network services (CNSs) such as Postmates claim that they foresee delivery drones supplementing rather than replacing human delivery drivers, some industry estimates suggest that delivery drones could account for over 80% of all last-mile deliveries within the next 15 years.